Razzeeyy/godot-networked-instancing-example/README.md

 ### The Why

 Godot's main unit of abstraction is node/scene and high level networking provides great tools for networking some aspects of that abstraction.
 However in my opinion that's not enough.
 What's the main pain-point and missing feature I have in high level networking is inability to easily network node spawns/despawns.
 That's why I created the SyncSys addon as a workaround.
 Also later an optional replication feature was added.

+### Design Choices

+System consists of the 2 new nodes: `SyncRoot` and `SyncNode`.
+When a `SyncNode` is added under a `SyncRoot` in hierarchy then (if the `SyncRoot` node is a network master) the `SyncNode`'s direct parent addition/removal will be networked if `enabled` is set to true, and replicated if `replicated` is set to true.
+`SyncNode`'s parent `name` and `network master id` is carried over the network properly when spawned.
+Clients listen to server or masters.
+Server automatically relays events from masters to puppets.
+System was designed with dedicated servers in mind.
+Currently server-as-player may not work properly, to be improved in the future.
+There can be as many `SyncRoot` nodes in a hierarchy as one wishes.
+It's up to the server/master to manage them.
+They will co-exist simultaneously just fine.
+This could be used to achieve streaming different parts of open-world map to different clients without much effort.

 ### How To Use